info@singaporecompanyincorporation.sg

 Poor Finance Management

-proper finance management Every start-up needs cash.
+Every start-up needs cash.
 But caution must be exercised while raising money.
 Giving up too much equity in initial stages is not a good idea.
 Even if you do, make sure to protect your interests and have “controlling rights” of the company if you are the main brain behind the idea.

 Spending Too Much in Initial Stages